AndromedaOMA/Neural_Networks---Laboratories/README.md

 The data set was processed/transformed using RandomAffine for easy modification of these data, converted to tensors and normalized.

-The Convolutional neural network achieves 99.50% test accuracy.
+The Convolutional Neural Network achieves 99.50% test accuracy.
 The model that achieved this accuracy is saved in the file "best_model.pth".
 I also saved the prediction of the convolutional network in the file "submission.csv".

 * [Structure](#structure)